-In this module, Dr. Dan Kaufer goes through a common primary care cognitive impairment case from history, physical, cognitive testing, imaging, and diagnosis.
+In this module, a common primary care cognitive impairment case (from history, physical, cognitive testing, imaging, and diagnosis) is discussed.

 Tips on Evaluating Memory Loss

-In this module, Dr. Dan Kaufer describes how to quickly and effectively evaluate memory loss including how to distinguish storage versus retrieval memory deficits and the use of verbal and category fluency tests.
+This module provides a description on how to quickly and effectively evaluate memory loss including methods to distinguish storage versus retrieval memory deficits and the use of verbal and category fluency tests.

 Mini Cog Screening Test is a quick, easy-to-administer tool that is both sensitive and specific for identifying cognitive impairment.
 Please note, if positive, it should be followed up with a more detailed cognitive evaluation.

-Dr. Kaufer developed an Primary Care Brain Screen (informant) to identify changes from usual self in 5 key areas: cognition, instrumental activities of daily living, socialization, behavior, and vegetative/sensory/motor function.
+The Primary Care Brain Screen (informant) identifies changes from usual self in five key areas: cognition, instrumental activities of daily living, socialization, behavior, and vegetative/sensory/motor function.
 The rating system allows the provider to quickly scan to see where the most troublesome problem areas are.
 This can inform diagnosis, management and referral to resources.
 A self-administered Primary Care Brain Screen is also available.

-This neurobehavioral assessment review article by Dr. Kaufer presents a multidimensional, integrative approach to clinical assessment and management of neurobehavioral disorders.
+This neurobehavioral assessment review article presents a multidimensional, integrative approach to clinical assessment and management of neurobehavioral disorders.

 This section includes downloadable series of checklists for use in performing and recording the components of a comprehensive primary care dementia evaluation: